-3. Reply by the respondent
+3. Reply by the respondent-

-In reply it was pleaded that complaint is not maintainable because the complainant has completely failed to discharge functions and duties of promoter, especially provided u/s 11(4) (d) (e) of The Real Estate (Regulation and Development) Act, 2016.
-It was further pleaded that the statement of maintenance charges are fake, false and without any supporting record, which cannot be relied upon and is liable to be rejected and ignored by this Hon'ble Authority.
-It was further pleaded that the factual conditions on the spot show that the complainant has spent nothing since his arrest in criminal case, to maintain the roads, parks, sewerage and other essential services for the convenience of the allottees.
+In reply it was pleaded that complaint is not maintainable because the complainant has completely failed to discharge functions and duties of promoter, especially provided u/s 11(4)(d)(e) of The Real Estate (Regulation and Development) Act 2016.
+It was further pleaded that the statement of maintenance charges is fake, false and without any supporting record, which cannot be relied upon and is liable to be rejected and ignored by this Hon'ble Authority.
+It was further pleaded that the factual conditions on the spot show that the complainant has • spent nothing since his arrest in criminal case, to maintain the roads, parks, sewerage and other essential services for the convenience of the allottees.
 It was further pleaded that there is no arrangement for garbage collection, hence the society is in unhygienic conditions.
 It was further pleaded that the boundary/ protection wall of the project has been dismantled at many places due to which animals and thief(s) etc from outside are entering the project which has caused damages to allottees and cannot be compensated in terms of money.
-It was further pleaded that there are multiple theft issues which have already been reported and FIRs have been registered qua the same.
+It was further pleaded that there are multiple theft issues which have already been reported and FIR(s) have been registered qua the same.
 It was further pleaded that the complainant has dug a well for sewerage, which is open and has endangered life of the persons including small children of the allottees.
 It was further pleaded that the sewerage treatment plant is lying idle without any motor and electricity supply.
 It was further pleaded that the complainant/ promoter has obtained temporary electricity connection for the construction of the flats for sale.
-It was further pleaded that the complainant has supplied electricity from the temporary electric connection for the construction of flat/ plots for sale and illegally charged higher rates @ Rs 5 per unit from the allottees.
+It was further pleaded that the complainant has supplied electricity from that temporary electric connection for the construction of flat/ plots for sale and illegally charged higher rates @ Rs 5 per unit from the allottees.
 It was further pleaded that the complainant/ promoter has installed an electricity transformer in the month of October, 2022 from which allottees are consuming electricity and are paying the electricity charges as per consumptions shown in the meter/ sub-meter.
-It was further pleaded that after the transfer of the plots to the allottee, the promoter has no liability on or over such plot and cannot charge any maintenance charges for the simple reason that he spent nothing on the plot/plots.
-The contents of the complaint were admitted to the extent that a payment of Rs.19, 000/- was made by the respondent to the complainant qua electricity.
-It was further pleaded that respondent has paid the maintenance charges which have been acknowledged by the complainant as he has issued NOC on 05.10.2022, in which he has written that Sh.
-Nikhil Sharma has cleared all the dues including maintenance charges till October, 2022 and the copy of the same is enclosed as annexure R-1 with the reply.
+It was further pleaded that after the transfer of the plot to the allottee, the promoter has no liability on or over such plot and cannot charge any maintenance charges for the simple reason that he has spent nothing on the plots.
+It was further pleaded that all the dues including maintenance charges till September 2022 were paid and NOC dated 27.09.2022 was obtained and the copy of which is Annexure R-1.
+It was further pleaded that there after maintenance charges upto December, 2022 have been paid proof of which has also been appended.
+It was further pleaded that the respondent has paid the electricity charges directly to HPSEBL as per actual meter reading because at that time electricity supply was disconnected by HPSEBL due to non payment of complainant's outstanding amount of 15 lakhs.
+It was further pleaded that all the dues including maintenance charges till Sep- 2022 were paid and NOC dated 27.09.2022 was obtained.